MicrosoftDocs/cpp-docs/docs/cpp/main-function-command-line-args.md

 **Microsoft Specific**

-You can use wildcards — the question mark (?) and asterisk (*) — to specify filename and path arguments on the command line.
+You can use wildcards — the question mark (?) and asterisk (*) — to specify filename and path arguments on the command-line.

 Command-line arguments are handled by a routine called `_setargv` (or `_wsetargv` in the wide-character environment), which by default does not expand wildcards into separate strings in the `argv` string array.
 For more information on enabling wildcard expansion, refer to [Expanding Wildcard Arguments](../c-language/expanding-wildcard-arguments.md).